A Global Focus

 Welaregang has two meanings in the local Aboriginal language; Deep Water Hole and Mustering Place.

 We are situated at the headwaters of the Murray River with four properties altogether in Victoria and New South Wales where our family has farmed since the 1860s.
 It’s a region of pristine air and water and outstanding natural beauty with the Great Dividing Range as a backdrop.
-Here we raise our wagyu and wagyu-cross cattle to produce vigorous high marbling F1 & F2s and F4+ polled pure bred wagyu using the top genetics available.
+Here we raise our wagyu cattle to produce vigorous high marbling beef using the top genetics available.
 All our animals are grass-fed with no hormones or chemical inputs.
+We also run a herd of hardy boer goats for natural weed control.

 Principal, Genetics and Breed Plan

 Graeme has a special passion for genetics and developing the wagyu herd to include the best attributes to produce prime beef.
-As a result of cross-breeding with gelbvieh for greater milk production, he has been successful in building up one of the largest cohort of polled pure-bred wagyu in Australia.
-Off the farm, Graeme takes a keen interest in sport, community affairs and the family’s collection of conifers in their private arboretum.
+As a result of careful breeding this has resulted in cattle of greater frame size & milk production, Off the farm, Graeme takes a keen interest in sport, community affairs and the family’s collection of conifers in their private arboretum.

 Principal, Infrastructure Management

 Max is a naturally gifted farmer.
 His skills with stock, machinery, and other infrastructure are an invaluable asset to the running of the farm.
-Together with his brother they manage the daily operation and advance the development of their wagyu herd with the cross-breeding program.
+Together with his brother they manage the daily operation and advance the development of their wagyu herd and improving the performance of their pastures.
 Off-farm, Max is an avid sports fan, tennis player and amateur cook.

 Principal, Business Manager